Skip navigation

 1. ANU aims to provide fair and equitable conditions to our staff in terms of work environment, salary, non-salary benefits and other employment conditions to attract and retain outstanding staff, having regard to pay conditions and competition within the relevant employment markets and higher education sector.

-2. ANU recognises that different factors motivate an individual's desire to be part of the Australian National University community and the University seeks to meet these by providing a range of benefits to reward our staff for their contribution to ANU strategic goals.
+2. ANU recognises that individuals are motivated by different factors and the University seeks to meet these by providing a range of benefits to reward our staff for their contribution to the University’s strategic goals.

 Approval for remuneration and benefits

-2. Loadings and allowances for professional staff are defined in the Professional staff loadings and allowances procedure.
+2. Loadings and allowances for professional staff are defined in the ANU Procedure: Professional staff loadings and allowances.

-3. Loadings and allowances for academic staff are defined in the Academic staff loadings and allowances procedure.
+3. Loadings and allowances for academic staff are defined in the ANU Procedure: Academic staff loadings and allowances.

-4. Approvals of remuneration and benefits beyond those provided for in the relevant procedures require approval of the Chief People Officer or the Vice-Chancellor.
+4. Approvals of remuneration and benefits beyond those provided for in the relevant procedures require approval of the Chief People Officer or the Vice-Chancellor and President.

 Base salary